How Do I Clean My Shower Screen?

 Rinse and dry as normal.

-Lemon juice and salt
+Lemon Juice and Salt

-A cheap one will do, doesn’t have to be expensive.
+A cheap one will do, it doesn’t have to be expensive.
 Just squeeze some onto a cloth and wipe it across the entire surface.
 Don’t rub too hard, it’s not necessary.

 One more warning.
 If you have a marble or other type of polished stone shower tray, keep the cream away from it.
 When the screen is completely covered, wipe off with a damp cloth, but don’t scrub.
 Dry with a dry paper towel until you have an evenly clean shower screen.
 You can also use the cream on glazed tiles too.
 Just put the cream onto a cloth and spread as before.

 Remember that baking soda, vinegar, and salt can damage your skin when there's prolonged exposure.
 Always wear rubber gloves and splashproof spectacles when handling these materials.